Three perspectives on categorical symmetric Howe duality

 Consider the fiber product where the action is via $(p',p)\cdot (g,v)=(p'gp^{-1},pv)$.
-This is, of course, equipped with an action map and as usual, we define convolution of sheaves $\mathcal{F}\in D^b_{P_{\chi'}\times P_\chi}(GL_n)$ and $\mathcal{G}\in D^b_{G_\chi}(V)$ as $\mathcal{F}\star \mathcal{G}=a_* (\mathcal{F}\boxtimes \mathcal{G}).$ \begin{lemma} Convolution of sheaves induces a representation of $\mathsf{Perv}$ in $\mathsf{Cat}$ sending $\chi\mapsto D^b_{G_\chi}(V)$. \end{lemma}
+This is, of course, equipped with an action map and as usual, we define convolution of sheaves $\mathcal{F}\in D^b_{P_{\chi'}\times P_\chi}(GL_n)$ and $\mathcal{G}\in D^b_{\Gc{\chi}}(V)$ as $\mathcal{F}\star \mathcal{G}=a_* (\mathcal{F}\boxtimes \mathcal{G}).$ \begin{lemma} Convolution of sheaves induces a representation of $\mathsf{Perv}$ in $\mathsf{Cat}$ sending $\chi\mapsto D^b_{\Gc{\chi}}(V)$. \end{lemma}

 The category $\mathsf{Flag}$ carries a well-known categorical action defined by Khovanov and Lauda \cite[\S 6]{KLIII}.
-We define $\mathcal{U}$ to be the 2-category with \begin{itemize} \item objects are integral weights of $\mathfrak{sl}_\infty$, that is, finite sums of the unit vectors $\ep_k$ for $k\in \Z$. \item 1-morphisms are generated by
+We define $\mathcal{U}$\notation{$\mathcal{U}$}{The 2-category categorifying $U_q(\mathfrak{sl}_\infty)$} to be the 2-category categorifying the quantum group of $\mathfrak{sl}_\infty$ (following the definition of \cite[Def.
+1.1]{Brundandef} which unifies all previous definitions).
+In this category: \begin{itemize} \item objects are integral weights of $\mathfrak{sl}_\infty$, that is, finite sums of the unit vectors $\ep_k$ for $k\in \Z$. \item 1-morphisms are generated by formal symbols

 \item 2-morphisms are given by certain string diagrams modulo the relations in \cite{Brundandef}. \end{itemize}